 Talented Kent Youth

 Finally, do catch the musicians of the future at the Festival this year.
-The Bursary Competition Final for young players in the St Gregory’s Centre for Music is always an evening of talent, technical brilliance, poise and flair as the role of Festival Ambassador for the year is chosen.
+The Bursary Competition Final (sponsored by the Canterbury Festival Foundation) for young players in the St Gregory’s Centre for Music is always an evening of talent, technical brilliance, poise and flair as the role of Festival Ambassador for the year is chosen.

 Those able to attend daytime events can find free lunchtime concerts throughout the Festival both in St Gregory’s and the Spiegeltent which showcase musicians of all ages and works for all tastes.